dotnet/AspNetCore.Docs/aspnetcore/fundamentals/dependency-injection.md

 ::: moniker-end

 The class creates and directly depends on the `MyDependency` instance.
-However, it's a bad practice to hardcode the dependency in this way for the following reasons:
+Code dependencies (such as the previous example) are problematic and should be avoided for the following reasons:

 * To replace `MyDependency` with a different implementation, the class must be modified.
 * If `MyDependency` has dependencies, they must be configured by the class.
 In a large project with multiple classes depending on `MyDependency`, the configuration code becomes scattered across the app.